GodwinGeorge/Real-time-notification-system-from-cats-and-dogs-for-home/README.md

 Language using - python
 We have to install the library/packages - openCV(cv2), numpy, requests, io, json, pyttsx3, time. (remember pyttsx3 works only in windows if you're in linux install libespeak.)

-Don't forget to use YOLO V3 configuration(yolov3.cfg), YOLO V3 Weights file(yolov3.weights), and Coco dataset(coco.names)
+Don't forget to use YOLO V3 configuration(yolov3.cfg), YOLO V3 Weights file(yolov3.weights), and Coco dataset(coco.names).(It's available internet just download!)

 You're All Set! :-)